20IP/Housing_prediction/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- - Applying analysis technology based on simple Regression to Advange Regression as Lasso and Ridge.
-To find the right solution, the right attributes.
-Make strategic recommendations to increase bike rental revenue in seasons, months and other conditions
+- - Applying analysis technology based on Simple Regresion to advanced Model Regression Use Lasso and Ridge

 ## Technologies Used
 Pandas version :		 1.4.2